mcrowe/mcrowe.github.com/source/_posts/2012-04-14-10-uncommon-but-useful-activerecord-relation-methods.markdown

 which does exactly the same thing.

-_NOTE:_  You have to be seriously living on the edge to use `find_by` right now.
+**Note:**  You have to be seriously living on the edge to use `find_by` right now.
 It will be available in rails 4, but not 3.

 ### 3. `scoping`